gnimeth/Deep_learning/Analysis.md

 # Summary

-- This report describes the development and optimization of a binary classifier using machine learning and neural networks to aid in selecting the most promising funding applicants for the nonprofit organization Alphabet Soup.
-The input data consists of 36 features, and three neural network models were built with different architectures using the leaky ReLU activation function.
-However, the highest accuracy achieved among the models was 72.59%, which is below the target model performance of 75%.
+- The deep learning model developed for Alphabet Soup's funding applicant selection problem achieved an accuracy of 72.59%, which is below the target accuracy of 75%.
+Two optimization approaches were attempted, including adjusting bin sizes and dropping more columns, but these did not result in a significant improvement in the model's performance.

-- To optimize the model, bin sizes of the continuous variables were adjusted, but this approach did not result in a significant improvement in model performance.
-Another approach was to drop more columns from the input data, such as the "SPECIAL_CONSIDERATIONS" column, which contained mostly "N" values.
-However, this did not help with improving the model's performance.
-Further optimization techniques may be necessary to achieve the desired model performance.
+- To address this classification problem, a different model approach could be considered, such as a gradient boosting model.
+Gradient boosting is a powerful machine learning technique that can handle high-dimensional and complex datasets, making it an ideal candidate for this problem.
+Additionally, it can handle both categorical and continuous variables without the need for binning.
+Gradient boosting models work by combining multiple decision trees to make predictions, with each tree learning and improving on the errors of the previous tree.
+This can result in highly accurate predictions, making it a promising alternative to a neural network model.